Skip to main content

 Eligibility

-All doctoral (PhD, ScD, or DrPH) candidates who have successfully completed their school-wide oral exams before summer 2024 are eligible to apply for the awards.
+All doctoral (PhD, ScD, or DrPH) candidates who have successfully completed their school-wide oral exams before June 21, 2024 are eligible to apply for the awards.
 To be competitive, students should have taken at least one (and preferably more) qualitative research courses at Johns Hopkins and be planning or conducting dissertation research that relies on extensive use of qualitative methods.
 Students whose dissertation research is primarily quantitative will not be considered for this award.
 Mixed methods studies must contain a considerable component of qualitative research, and the funds requested should align with this aspect of the work.

 Use of Award Funds